-Never hold a small ch

-lap.
-If you are not wearing a seat

-belt in a crash, you could be

-thrown forward into the

-dashboard and crush the child.
+• Never hold a small child on your lap.
+If you are not wearing a seat belt in a crash, you could be thrown forward into the dashboard and crush the child.

-If you are wearing a seat belt, the child can be torn from your arms during a crash.
-For example, if the vehicle crashes into a parked vehicle at 30 mph (48 km/h), a 30 lb (14 kg) child will become a 900-lb (410-kg) force, and you will not be able to hold it.
+If you are wearing a seat belt, the child can be torn from your arms.
+For example, if your car crashes into a parked vehicle at 30 mph (48 km/h), a 30-lb (14 kg) child will become a 900-lb (410 kg) force, and you will not be able to hold on.

-Never put a seat belt over yourself and a child.
+• Never put a seat belt over yourself and a child.
 During a crash, the belt could press deep into the child and cause very serious injuries.